andjohnsmith/emailapp/README.md

 ## Usage

-You can compile the Email Creator by running `javac *.java`.
+You can compile the Email Creator from the `emailcreator3000` folder with the command `javac *.java`.

-Then, run the application with `java emailapp.EmailApp`.
+Then, run the application with `java emailcreator3000`.

 ## Planned Updates